pheebcodes/personal-site/content/blog/posts/2023-05-28-blocking-hacker-news.md

 to the repository root should be `"netlify/edge-functions/block-hacker-news.ts"`.

-once you have that saved, we'll configure that edge function. create a `netlify.toml` file at the root of your repository if it doesn't already exist. then, we want to configure our edge function to handle all requests that come to our site.
+once you have that saved, we'll configure the edge function. create a `netlify.toml` file at the root of your repository if it doesn't already exist. then, we want to configure our edge function to handle all requests that come to our site.